dankuck/vue-easeljs/README-draft.md

 That looks better.
 We added `:scale="300 / 946"` to multiply the image's height.
 Down in this case, from 946 to 300.

-But Gary is still struggling for life up in a tree.
+But Gary is still struggling to get down from that tree.

 ```vue
 // Gary.vue